CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * content changes should not require code deployment
   * visible text should not be treated as hardcoded business logic
-  * critical system meaning should remain attached to stable keys/status codes even if wording changes
+  * critical system meaning should remain attached to stable keys/status codes even if wording changes Content change audit:
+- content edits should be logged in both a dedicated content-change history and the general admin action audit trail
+- the content-specific log preserves old/new wording values for localization review
+- the general admin audit log preserves broader administrative traceability

+### D.9.5 Admin Authentication Rule
+All admin recovery and management powers require authenticated, auditable admin access.

+Phase 1 expectation:
+- secure username/password login
+- session-based authentication
+- session timeout
+- login attempt limiting
+- IP logging

+Rules:
+- admin authentication is separate from internal service-key authentication used by bot/API communication
+- admin recovery and override powers must never be treated as unauthenticated actions
+- detailed implementation should follow the Master Implementation Plan

 ---